SB-Chalmers/bt_python/book/support/02_scoping.md

   - If so, can they be called via CLI, re-implemented, or wrapped with APIs?

 - **Is there a need to define a data model or database schema?**
-  - For larger datasets, especially with relational structure (e.g., households, trips, zones), you may need to define an entity-relationship (ER) model and implement it in SQL.
+  - For larger datasets, especially with relational structure (e.g., households, trips, zones), you may need to define an entity-relationship (ER) model and implement it.

 ---